 Working the Enquiry: Meetings: General

-The number of meetings, the subject matter and who attends will depend on the circumstances but you should bear in mind that meetings can be expensive and inconvenient for taxpayers.
+The number of meetings, the subject matter, and who attends will depend on the circumstances but you should bear in mind that meetings can be expensive and inconvenient for taxpayers.

-You must make notes of
+You must always make notes of

-- any meetings you hold with the taxpayer or agent
+- any meetings you hold

 - any telephone conversations in which you discuss matters relevant to the enquiry.

 Notes are important evidence and you may have to present them before a tribunal.
 They will also be required if we find it necessary to commence a criminal investigation.
 In criminal proceedings full disclosure is required under the Criminal Procedure and Investigations Act 1996.

 Your notes should be a factual summary and should cover all the important points of a meeting or telephone conversation.
 You should normally make a copy of your notes available to the taxpayer or agent and invite them to agree or otherwise comment on their accuracy.